-Attendance is mandatory and will be taken based on your presence in class and completion of required attendance associated activities and projects.
+Attendance is mandatory.
+Since this is an online course, you attendance will be taken based on your completion of the required online attendance activities and course speeches.

 - If your reason for being absent is recognized by the College as excused, please let me know ahead of time and email satisfactory documentation to me within 2 days of the absence.
-It is your responsibility to make up any course material missed. - Following MCC policy, being absent from more than 25% of scheduled class meetings (8) will result in being dropped from the course.
+It is your responsibility to make up any course material missed. - Following MCC policy, being absent from more than 25% of scheduled class meetings (2) will result in being dropped from the course.
 If you have already reached the maximum allowable drops, each absence will result in a 10-point deduction from your final grade. - In regard to late work, it is your responsibility to make sure that you work is completed on time.
 Submit assignments early to ensure that if you experience technical issues they can be addressed before assignment deadlines.
-If you are not going to be able to complete an assignment or project by the scheduled due date, it is your responsibility to contact me before the due date.
+If you are not going to be able to complete an assignment or speech by the scheduled due date, it is your responsibility to contact me before the due date.
 I am often willing to give students extra time, but only if they take the initiative and actively communicate with me in advance.
-If I do not hear from you before the due date, I will not accept your assignment or project for credit.
+If I do not hear from you before the due date, I will not accept your assignment or speech for credit.